Search

 Answer:

-This question was taken from Simple interest Unit in which we required to calculate the rate of interest
+This question was taken from the Simple Interest Unit, in which we were required to calculate the rate of interest per year.

 Time Period = 5 Years